dagronf/DSFStepperView/README.md

 ### Via Interface Builder

-Add a new `NSView` instance using Interface Builder, then change the class type to `DSFStepperView`
+Add a new `NSView` or `UIView` instance using Interface Builder, then change the class type to `DSFStepperView`

 ### Programatically